 Everywhere you look, the night sky is filled with stars and galaxies beyond counting, but the key is putting the effort into looking hard enough.
-When the Hubble space telescope team wanted to farther into space than ever before, they needed to find the emptiest piece of sky they could, without any stars or interstellar gas clouds.
+When the Hubble space telescope team wanted to explore farther into space than ever before, they needed to find the emptiest piece of sky they could, without any stars or interstellar gas clouds.
 In 1995 they chose a region of sky in the Ursa Major constellation, pointed the telescope at a completely empty patch of sky, and the most expensive telescope in history stared at nothing for over 100 hours, accumulating photons that had been traveling through space for billions of years.

 The result of that deep stare was the astonishing Hubble Deep Field image that revealed about 3000 incredibly faint and distant galaxies.
 Because the speed of light is fixed, the farther away an object is, the longer light takes to get here.
-If a star in the sky is 100 light years away, the light we see today left the star 100 years ago.
+For example, if a star in the sky is 100 light years away, the light we see today left the star 100 years ago.
 The nearest big galaxy, Andromeda, is 2.5 million light years away, more distant galaxies are 100s of millions of light years away; looking at those galaxies, we are looking 100s of millions of years in the past.

-One arc-minute is 1/60th of one degree, or roughly the width of a standard soccer ball 756m away.
+The 1995 Hubble Deep Field image is is 2.6 arc-minutes on each side, and one arc-minute is 1/60th of one degree, or roughly the width of a standard soccer ball 756m away.

 Side note: I was able to identify the location of the deep field image in the Bugaboos Moonrise image with the help of this 12-hour exposure image, taken with a amateur telescope, showing the deep field location and the sea of stars around it, in this “empty” part of the sky.